 When designing your website, it’s important to determine what you want visitors to do.
 For example, you might want them to be able to send an email to you, fill out a form, or access a patient portal to view and update their medical histories.

-Once you know what you want your visitors to do on your website, make sure that these actions are not only easy for them to take but also that they’re HIPAA compliant.
+Once you know what you want your visitors to do on your website, make sure these actions are not only easy for them to take but also that they’re HIPAA compliant.
 To ensure you’re enabling HIPAA, ask yourself these questions:

 - Are you collecting PHI via your website?

 - Are you transmitting PHI through your website?

 - Are you storing PHI on a server on your website?

 If the answer to any of these questions is yes, make sure your website is HIPAA compliant.